dphfox/Fusion/docs/tutorials/fundamentals/computeds.md

 	case we actually find it useful.
 So, to turn off the warning, try adding `--!nolint LocalShadow` to the top of your file.

-Keep in mind that Fusion might apply its own optimisations to these calculations.
-It might choose to delay the recalculation if the computed isn't actively being used, or it might never recalculate at all.
-It shouldn't affect normal calculations, but if you need to do things like playing sound effects, you should put those things inside observer objects instead.
+Keep in mind that Fusion applies optimisations; recalculations might be postponed or cancelled if the value of the computed isn't being used.
+This is why you should not use computed objects for things like playing sound effects.

 -----